Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Summary and conclusions

 Materials lacking inversion symmetry, i.e., noncentrosymmetric materials, often display unique magnetic and magnetoelectric behavior and potentially support topological superconductivity \cite{Schnyder_2015}.
 Lately, significant interest has emerged in crystal structures that break inversion symmetry locally but not globally.
 Superconductivity in such locally noncentrosymmetric materials can exhibit phenomena that would not usually be expected in centrosymmetric systems~\cite{FLS11, MSY12, SAF14, fischer_superconductivity_2023}.

 One important class of locally noncentrosymmetric crystal structures consists of layered materials characterized by inversion centers between the layers but not within them.
-The tetragonal heavy-fermion superconductor $\mathrm{CeRh_2As_2}$ is a nonsymmorphic representative of this class, in which two layers per unit cell form two $\mathrm{Ce}$ sublattices.
+The tetragonal heavy-fermion superconductor CeRh\textsubscript{2}As\textsubscript{2} is a nonsymmorphic representative of this class, in which two layers per unit cell form two $\mathrm{Ce}$ sublattices.
 Another example is the family of superconductors based on the also nonsymmorphic structure BiS$_{2-n}$Se$_n$, including LaO$_{0.5}$Fe$_{0.5}$BiSe$_2$ \cite{fischer_superconductivity_2023, hoshi_extremely_2022}.
-Both $\mathrm{CeRh_2As_2}$ and $\mathrm{LaO_{0.5}Fe_{0.5}BiSe_2}$ have point group $D_{4h}$ and space group $P4/nmm$.
+Both CeRh\textsubscript{2}As\textsubscript{2} and $\mathrm{LaO_{0.5}Fe_{0.5}BiSe_2}$ have point group $D_{4h}$ and space group $P4/nmm$.
 The quasitetragonal cuprate $\mathrm{Bi_2Sr_2CaCu_2O_{8+\delta}}$ \cite{fischer_superconductivity_2023, miles_refinement_1998, gotlieb_revealing_2018, atkinson_microscopic_2020, lu_spin_2021} is a symmorphic example with point group $D_{2h}$ and space group $Bbmb$.

-In this work, we have addressed the open question of probable symmetries of the ordered phases in the rich temperature-magnetic-field phase diagram of $\mathrm{CeRh_2As_2}$, taking into account most recent experimental data from NQR \cite{kitagawa_two-dimensional_2022}, NMR \cite{ogata_appearance_2024, ogata_parity_2023}, $\mu$SR \cite{khim_coexistence_2024}, and thermodynamic measurements \cite{landaeta_field-angle_2022, hafner_possible_2022, khim_field-induced_2021, khanenko_origin_2025, khanenko_phase_2025}.
-Within a theoretical framework based on symmetry analysis as well as Bogoliubov--de Gennes and Landau methods, we have made concrete predictions regarding the symmetry of superconducting and magnetic ordering phenomena, as well as their interaction.
+In this work, we have addressed the open question of probable symmetries of the ordered phases in the rich temperature-magnetic-field phase diagram of CeRh\textsubscript{2}As\textsubscript{2}, taking into account experimental data from NQR \cite{kitagawa_two-dimensional_2022}, NMR \cite{ogata_appearance_2024, ogata_parity_2023}, $\mu$SR \cite{khim_coexistence_2024}, and thermodynamic measurements \cite{landaeta_field-angle_2022, hafner_possible_2022, khim_field-induced_2021, khanenko_origin_2025, khanenko_phase_2025}.
+Within a theoretical framework based on symmetry analysis applied to a Bogoliubov--de Gennes Hamiltonian and Landau methods, we have made concrete predictions regarding the symmetry of superconducting and magnetic ordering phenomena, as well as their interaction.